College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 Many of us are unaware that our breathing patterns are very likely messing with the functionality of our bodies.
-By learning how to keep your mouth closed while sleeping, you can dramatically improve your health and well-being!
+You can dramatically improve your health and well-being by learning how to keep your mouth closed while sleeping!

 Bad breathing habits could be affecting your body’s ability to sleep.
 Incorrect breathing techniques can also harm your mood, ability to digest food, heart health, nervous system, muscle tone, and brain functioning.